A Brief Guide to the APD (Updated Jan 2026)

 (8).
 Peptide-binding partners or targets using search keys such as BBS (carbohydrates), BBL (lipopolysaccharides, LPS, endotoxin) and BBII (cations such as Zn2+), BBN (nucleic acids), BBMm (biological membranes) (listed in the Glossary);

 (9).
-Peptide original location: PDB, SwissProt or
+Peptide original location: PDB, UniProt or

 Reference;

 (10).
-Cationic, neutral, or anionic AMPs based on the net charge: <0, =0 or >0;
+Cationic, neutral, or anionic AMPs based on net charge: <0, =0 or >0;

 (11).
 Hydrophobic residue content (Pho%);